 I love this bag.

 It is so well designed, and we never leave the house without it.
 It’s easy to sling over a shoulder or carry one-handed, and my husband isn’t embarrassed to hold it.
-I can fit everything I need to into this (including my laptop!), and it actually holds its shape.
+I can fit everything I need to into this (including my laptop and Rocketbook!), and it actually holds its shape.

 It even has a hidden pocket in the back, insulated spots up front for bottles of milk, and a zippered opening in the back designed for easy access to breast pumps.

 All that and it’s under $40!
 And if you’re not digging this design, Amazon has tons of diaper backpacks with reviews, most around the $30 price point. #momwin

 If for some reason you aren’t totally sold on the diaper backpack idea, Amazon has plenty of diaper bag options.
 There is something to be said for the amount of space a diaper bag can provide.
 But even if you have multiple kids or twins, I’d still recommend backpacks for ease and functionality.

 Also, if you do find you carry quite a lot in your bag, consider keeping a car kit in the trunk with diapers, wipes, an outfit or two, emergency snacks, and a new toy.
 This can also come in handy if you ever get stranded somewhere or you decide on a whim to stay at your in-law’s home after a long day of travel.

 I’m thrifty, and though I rarely indulge in extravagant purchases, I love designer purses.
 Not the tacky ones that have logos all over them, but the structured leather bags that catch your eye with their beautiful shape and color.
 Because of the durability of these bags, I consider them an investment, and I take good care of them.